MorganLeef/Clade_score_recode/README.md

     Second Stage
 	Third Stage
 	Summary Data
-    Prerequisites
++Required Packages & used functions

 ### Assignment Details:

-The purpose of this project is to automate the preparation of James Lamdsdell's .xlsx files for recoding - _how?_
+The purpose of this project was to automate the reorganization, recoding, and summarization of the species data contained in each of
+Dr.Lamdell's matrix files.

 ### File Description:

-The Excel files (Matrices 461-470(1).xlsx) consist of multiple sheets of numerical matrix data that will be recoded based on a template "Ancestor" row on the bottom of each sheet.
+The Excel files (Matrices 461-470.xlsx & Matrices 471-480.xlsx) consist of multiple sheets of numerical matrix data that will be recoded based on a template "Ancestor" row on the bottom of each sheet.

 ### Getting Started:

-  Vectors and matrices are extracted from the original xlsx files, so that they can be inserted into functions for the second stage of the project.
+  Vectors and matrices were extracted from the original .xlsx files, so that they could be inserted into functions for the second stage of the project.
 This code extracts the numerical data from the xlsx as a matrix, fills empty cells that would inhibit the use of some functions, and enables the extraction of any column so that the numeric values can be edited.

-  The second stage of the project implements code that will be tested on a single column of the data, assuring that it will perform the desired tasks accordingly.
-This involves:
+  The second stage of the project implemented code that was tested on a single column of the data, assuring that it would perform the   desired tasks accordingly.
+This involved:

   1. Searching the template row for a value of one or two, and when found, the code will replace all the matching values in the              corrosponding column with a value of zero.

   2. Afterwards, all remaining two values in the matrix are replaced with a value of -1.

 ### Example Code:
 ```r